jacobaperez/mvp/_PRESS-RELEASE.md

   > Just open the app, specify how many decks you want and how many cards you want drawn at a time, then go.

 ## Customer Quote ##
-  > "Thank's to this app, I'm not losing as much now!" - Jeff Ueo
+  > "Thank's to this app, I'm not as much of a loser anymore" - Jeff Ueo

 ## Customer Quote ##
   > "I couldn't figure it out, but whoever made this app is amazing and probably really handsome" - Jaime

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  > What are you waiting for?
+Try and start winning TODAY!